-Thailand pre-school attack: Witnesses describe shocking attack
+Thailand nursery attack: Witnesses describe shocking attack

 - Published

-People who witnessed a deadly rampage at a Thai pre-school centre have described the horrific moment a former police officer burst in and began shooting staff and children.
+People who witnessed a deadly rampage at a Thai nursery have described the horrific moment a former police officer burst in and began attacking staff and children.

+Nanticha Panchum, the headteacher at the childcare centre, said that after sending the children off for a nap, she had been about to make some lunch when she heard five gunshots.

+She told the BBC there would normally be 92 children at the centre, but because of the shared bus breaking down and some rain, there were only 24 on site at the time of the attack.

+Ms Nanticha told AFP some staff members had been eating outside when the attacker parked his car and shot four of them dead.

+He then "smashed down the door with his leg and then came inside" and began attacking the children, she said.

-A distraught teacher told how she locked the door and tried to get help before the killer, armed with a gun and knife, shot his way in and attacked sleeping children.
+One distraught teacher at the nursery told how she locked the door and tried to get help before the killer, armed with a gun and knife, shot his way in and attacked sleeping children.

-She trembled as he told Thailand's Thairath TV how she heard a sound "similar to firecrackers" and saw two colleagues lying on the floor before seeing the attacker walking towards her.
+She trembled as she told Thailand's Thairath TV how she heard a sound "similar to firecrackers" and saw two colleagues lying on the floor before seeing the attacker walking towards her.

 She said she told other colleagues to get into a room and had locked the door before climbing out over a wall to get help.